Birkenstock eyes pricing IPO at top of range -sources

 The sources cautioned the deliberations are fluid and requested anonymity because the matter is confidential.
 Birkenstock declined to comment.

-Birkenstock is the fourth major company to launch a U.S. IPO in the last four weeks following those of chip maker Arm Holdings Plc, grocery deliver app Instacart and marketing automation platform Klaviyo.
+Birkenstock is the fourth major company to launch a U.S. IPO in the last four weeks following those of chip maker Arm Holdings, grocery deliver app Instacart and marketing automation platform Klaviyo.

 They priced their IPOs at the top or above their indicated range and saw their shares rally at the debut, only to give up most of the gains in the following days.
 While shares of Arm and Klaviyo still trade above their IPO price, Instacart's stock is now worth less than its IPO value.